Chrille0234/signals/README.md

 # How to Use

-Create a New Instance of Signal
+Create a new instance of Signal

     let aSignal = new Signal(initial_value, variable_name);